tmtsoftware/csw/docs/src/main/services/location.md

 The `register` API takes a `Registration` parameter and returns a future registration result.
 If registration fails for some reason, the returned future will fail with an exception.
-(Registration will fail if the `csw-cluster-seed` application is not running or could not be found or if the given component name was already registered.)
+(Registration will fail if the `csw-location-server` application is not running or could not be found or if the given component name was already registered.)

 The following example shows registration of both UnTyped ActorRef and Typed ActorRef: